Adapta-Projects/Papirus-Nord/README.md

  - Enjoy this icons!

-These icons were created and named for a Java program, <a href="https://github.com/Joshaby/Papirus-Folder-Icon-Creator">Papirus Folder Icon Creator</a> created by me, an easy way to make icons from Papirus folders!
+These icons were created and named for a Java program, <a href="https://github.com/Joshaby/Papirus-Folder-Icon-Creator">Papirus Folder Icon Creator</a> created by me, an easy way to make folder icons for Papirus!

 ## License